Vauxhall Bridge

 LocationLondon, UK

 Vauxhall Bridge is a Grade II* listed steel and granite deck arch bridge in central London.
 It crosses the River Thames in a southeast–northwest direction between Vauxhall on the south bank and Pimlico on the north bank.
 Opened in 1906, it replaced an earlier bridge, originally known as Regent Bridge but later renamed Vauxhall Bridge, built between 1809 and 1816 as part of a scheme for redeveloping the south bank of the Thames.
-The bridge is built at a location in the river previously served by a ferry.
+The bridge was built at a location in the river previously served by a ferry.

-The building of both bridges was problematic, with both the first and second bridges requiring several redesigns from multiple architects.
+The building of both iterations of the bridge was problematic, with both the first and second bridges requiring several redesigns from multiple architects.
 The original bridge, the first iron bridge over the Thames, was built by a private company and operated as a toll bridge before being taken into public ownership in 1879.
 The second bridge, which took eight years to build, was the first in London to carry trams and later one of the first two roads in London to have a bus lane.

 Tags Bridge